Robust control: Criteria for robustness

-Informally, a controller designed for a particular set of parameters is said to be robust if it also works well under a different set of assumptions.
+Informally, a controller designed for a particular set of model parameters is said to be robust if it also works well for values of the parameters near the nominal.
 High-gain feedback is a simple example of a robust control method; with sufficiently high gain, the effect of any parameter variations will be negligible.
 From the closed-loop transfer function perspective, high open-loop gain leads to substantial disturbance rejection in the face of system parameter uncertainty.
 Other examples of robust control include sliding mode and terminal sliding mode control.

 The major obstacle to achieving high loop gains is the need to maintain system closed-loop stability.
 Loop shaping which allows stable closed-loop operation can be a technical challenge.

 Robust control systems often incorporate advanced topologies which include multiple feedback loops and feed-forward paths.
 The control laws may be represented by high order transfer functions required to simultaneously accomplish desired disturbance rejection performance with the robust closed-loop operation.

 High-gain feedback is the principle that allows simplified models of operational amplifiers and emitter-degenerated bipolar transistors to be used in a variety of different settings.
 This idea was already well understood by Bode and Black in 1927.

 The modern theory of robust control

-The theory of robust control system began in the late 1970s and early 1980s and soon developed a number of techniques for dealing with bounded system uncertainty.
+The theory of robust control system began in the late 1970s and through the 1980s developed a number of techniques for dealing with system uncertainty.

+The principal aim of the theory has been to establish guarantees for feedback systems to maintain a satisfactory level of performance in the presence of quantitative levels of modeling error for the constituent components of the control feedback loop.
+Thence, the design of feedback control systems focuses on optimizing performance guarantees and tolerance to modeling errors.

+The first control design to achieve maximal tolerance to uncertain values of a parameter in the model was obtained by Allen Tannenbaum.
+At about the same time George Zames advocated a framework to quantify uncertainty that conveniently meshed with performance specifications, and proved encompassing for a wide range of important control problems.
+A rapidly developing phase of new insights and results in control theory ensued, advancing the theory of what is now referred to as modern robust control (aka H-infinity control).

-Probably the most important example of a robust control technique is H-infinity loop-shaping, which was developed by Duncan McFarlane and Keith Glover of Cambridge University; this method minimizes the sensitivity of a system over its frequency spectrum, and this guarantees that the system will not greatly deviate from expected trajectories when disturbances enter the system.
+One of the most versatile examples of a robust control technique is H-infinity loop-shaping.
+It was developed by Duncan McFarlane and Keith Glover of Cambridge University; this method minimizes the sensitivity of a system over its frequency spectrum, and this guarantees that the system will not greatly deviate from expected trajectories when disturbances enter the system.
+A closely related theory for robust control design, based on the gap metric, was developed by Tryphon T. Georgiou and Malcolm C. Smith, and the v-gap, by Glenn Vinnicombe.